zainazeem302/flutter_product_app/README.md

 Product Detail Screen: Upon selecting a product, the app navigates to this screen, which showcases the full product details using a full widget tree approach.
 Widgets (lib/widgets/)

-Product Tile: A reusable widget representing an individual product in the list.
+Product Title: A reusable widget representing an individual product in the list.
 This widget is utilized in the Product List Screen, keeping the widget tree shallow and improving code readability.
 # Project Explanation:
 Shallow Widget Tree: Utilized in the Product List Screen, where complex widgets are divided into smaller components, such as the ProductTile, ensuring a more maintainable and scalable structure.